“Saturn is conflict

 “By all means,” I pushed the soda-crackered jar his way with a sweep of the backhand, caffeine ready to talk small while I still could.
 “Quite a scene, huh?”

 “Just as long as they don’t keep havin’ that fruitcake freedom parade traipsin’ by.”
 The trucker sharply tapped the dispenser bottom against Palm Terrace’s Formica counter to shake loose any sticky granules.
-“Damn fairies like to be overrunnin’ this whole town, takin’ over City Hall ’n everything.
-That Danny White boy’s the only hope we got left.”
+“Damn fairies like to be overrunnin’ this whole town, takin’ over City Hall ’n’ everything.
+That Danny White boy is the only hope we got left.
+But I’ll say they do keep the ol’ ink flowin’.”

 My mind drifting once more, old ‘Terrace’ regulars sprouted sharkfin lapels, brass clip galluses and cocked pork pie hats.
 That Emerson radio over the steel flag register squawked some ditty by Teagarden or Artie Shaw, and the hep cat three stools over tapped his cleat-toed Florsheims against a black/white hex-tiled floor.
-C’mon dumplin’, it’s the Empress Theater’s Gable and Grable double-feature matinee for a cute little dish like you…hey, wake up, I’m tellin’ ya…
+C’mon dumplin’, it’s the Empress Theater’s Gable and Grable double-feature matinee for a cute little dish like you…hey, snap to, wake the hell up…

-“No, thanks, anyway,” I came to, one cup on an empty stomach being more than enough to solder my connections.
+“No, thanks, anyway,” I came to, one cup on an empty stomach being more than enough to re-solder my synapses.
 “But I could stand to use a phone booth.”

 “Thanks much,” I spun off the stool.
-Transamerica Pyramid, halfway interesting, I pondered, rolling a toothpick around my mouth, Bogey/George Raft-style, and pushed through the weighty, swinging doors into another tick on the time continuum, somewhere between the League of Nations and Lend-Lease.
+Transamerica Pyramid, halfway interesting, I pondered, rolling a toothpick around my mouth, George Raft-style, as if in fact feeling right hunkydory here in an earlier life.
+Then I pushed through the weighty, swinging doors into another tick on the time continuum, somewhere between the League of Nations and Lend-Lease accords.

 I caught sight of a round, illuminated Belfast Beverage clock directly over the right-side cocktail bar, between stuffed bison busts and a yellow mural of the 1904 Knights of Pythias parade, replete with horseless buggies and buffalo bull-headed militiamen.
 Five to 12: the Palm Garden filled with a dull, smoky clamor, for here it was, countdown to noon.
-Chills rushed me, sure as a stiff mountain wind through the Boulder cabin door.
-I slogged toward the vacant of two wooden phone booths to the far side of the bar, head pelted by tumbling dice cups and cymbal pealing dishware, nostrils and sinuses clogging as if I’d French inhaled a carton of Lucky Strikes.
+Chills rushing me, I slogged toward the vacant of two wooden phone booths to the far side of the bar, head pelted by tumbling dice cups and cymbal pealing dishware, nostrils and sinuses clogging as if I’d French inhaled a carton of Old Gold regulars.

-God, this place was salty, albeit in an intriguing Dashiell Hammett, Sam Spade sort of way.
-I shuddered, slid the booth’s door behind me, hoping for relief from some of the tobacco smoke, no such luck.
+God, this place was salty, albeit in an intriguing Dashiell Hammett sort of way.
+I shuddered, sliding the booth’s door behind me, hoping for relief from some of the tobacco smoke, no such luck.
 My hands swelled and trembled, head bobbing on stormy seas as I kicked fully closed the accordion door—no overhead light bulb, either.
 Figured, making this call in abject darkness.
 Two to 12.
 I stood peering through narrow glass door panels, tapping my boot against the wooden booth frame, ears whistling like a steam locomotive at a cannonball flag stop.
 Deal with it, the bargain, compact, true commitment—these more precepts hailstoned my conscience in leaden bulk.
-Maturity, responsibility, adult expectations—bowels, bowels?!
-Grow the hell up, why don’t you?
+Maturity, responsibility, adult expectations—balls, bowels?!
+Grow the hell up…

 Once more, I focused out the door, picking at the booth’s pebbly metal panels, at the tiny, illegible graffiti between the bumps.
 Through the cigarette/stogie smoke and steam table haze, I could see Koblenz, Hamburg, Casablanca—could see clear back to Northside Chicago.
 I had my cameras focused on it, I was a camera, my eyes were Nikon F2s with haywire motor drives.
-Thinking selflessness, self-fulfillment, security, suffocation, challenge, peace of mind, household mire, fast track career, grind, growth, breadwinner, bondage, study over, understudy, lofty art, grounded existence, existential freedom, Rust Belt, Sun Belt, growth, growth, growth…wait, this was getting a little too crazy…
+Thinking selflessness, self-fulfillment, security, suffocation, challenge, peace of mind, household mire, fast-track career, grind, growth, breadwinner, bondage, study over, understudy, lofty art, grounded existence, existential freedom, Rust Belt, Sun Belt…wait, this was getting a little too crazy…

 There were no more havens, daydream digressions.
 Chicago: I could visualize the Twelve Bar and Billy Goat as I called out collect numbers to the operator, made all necessary connections.
-But those images quickly dissolved in the Palm Garden’s smoke and haze, to where I could clearly picture my father seated at the end stool of its amber lit mahogany bar.
-I could see him seated next to…Uncle Early, like it just yesterday, on some cold Friday evening after work sucking down Blatz draft and White Owls, the joint abuzz with further details about Pearl Harbor, lingering post-election debates over womanizing Wendell Willkie versus FDR III.
-Those two were blathering away, buying desperate down time between daily obligations and tribulations, lost momentarily in the colorful Wurlitzer tavern lights, drinking themselves numb in the bitter darkness, dad momentarily blocking out his two-room Southside walk-up, and an inconceivably timed come-lately kid on the way.
-Here, there they were, toasting to Whiteman and the Dorseys, beckoning me to come join them, as if they could talk some sense into me.
+But those images quickly dissolved in the Palm Garden’s smoke and haze, to where I could picture my father bending elbows at the end stool of its amber lit mahogany bar.
+I could see him seated next to…Uncle Early, like it just yesterday, on some cold Friday evening after work sucking down Blatz draft and White Owls, the joint abuzz with further details about Pearl Harbor and the military draft.
+Those two were blathering away, buying desperate down time between daily obligations and tribulations, lost momentarily in the colorful Wurlitzer tavern lights, drinking themselves numb in the bitter darkness, dad momentarily blocking out his two-room Southside walk-up, fretting over any prospects of an inconceivably timed come-lately kid on the way.
+Here, there they were, toasting to Whiteman and the Dorseys, beckoning me to come over like a regular shot-and-beer palsy-walsy: generations twice restooled, as if rejoining for a nip to talk some sense into me.
+But not so fast…

 “Hello?
 Tsk, yes, operator—I’ll accept the charges…Kenny?”